 Sheffield Manor Lodge is a historic green space offering a unique opportunity to step back in time and experience the history and heritage of the area.
-Whether you’re interested in exploring historical buildings, wandering through picturesque gardens, or engaging in children’s activities, there is something for everyone to enjoy.
+Whether you’re interested in exploring historical buildings, wandering through beautiful grounds, or looking for fun activities to do with the kids, there is something for everyone to enjoy.

 Explore the Turret House: The Turret House is the oldest surviving part of Manor Lodge.
 You can tour this Tudor building, see a banquet fit for royalty and discover how the captive Mary Queen of Scots spent her time.
 Children can enjoy dressing up and colouring activities.